 1950's Glass patio door roller assembly

-A handy person from Los Angeles, CA. says:
+Handy Person from Los Angeles, CA.

 I've attached pics of a roller assembly, roller and axel from a 1950's 8ft double slider (both sides open & close).
 There are no markings of any kind.
 The wheel is 1.25" in dia, .25" wide, and has a center hole of .25". the axle is 11/16".
 The main body of the assembly is 2 13/16" long and 1 3/8" tall.
 All four assemblies seem to be in good shape and probably only need new wheels, but I would possibly like to buy 4 complete assemblies if you can identify them (and have them).
 Otherwise I would like to know what the difference is between using a steel wheel and a stainless steel wheel, if I am to replace only the wheels?
 I am in the Los Angeles area, but not near the beach (if any of that helps).
 Thanx!